Radivarig/GUI-Node-Editor_docs-and-issue-tracker/README.md

 ##### Deconnecting
 Right click on a dock starts deconnecting.
 Continuing to right click on the same dock will toggle deconnecting endpoints.

+##### Sizing
+Window height is automatically calculated by default.
+Both width and height can be set manually.

+##### Renaming
+Double left click on title turns it into textField for renaming.

 ##### Minimap
 Shown while dragging or panning.